 I have been fascinated by veterinary art, history, pathology, and anatomy since I was a child.
 I grew up with animals, and my mother, an LVT and practice manager, was an award-winning breeder of the Irish Terrier and Cornish Rex.
 As a native of southwestern CT, I attended the Ellis Clark Regional Agriscience and Technology Center and became involved in the FFA.
-I did undergraduate studies in zoology and studio arts at the University of Maine, and attended Georgia Regents University to obtain a Master’s degree in medical illustration.
+I completed undergraduate studies in zoology and studio arts at the University of Maine, and attended the Medical College of Georgia to obtain a Master’s degree in medical illustration.
 In 2009, I became board-certified in medical illustration and graduated from Cornell University College of Veterinary Medicine.

-I now work as both a vet and a medical illustrator.
-Before joining the MAC, I practiced veterinary medicine in Ridgefield, CT.
+I now work as both a veterinarian with an interest in general practice and preventative care, as well as a medical illustrator.
+Before joining Melrose, I practiced vet medicine in Ridgefield, CT.
 I own Sawchyn Medical Illustration, www.sawchynmi.com, a company that provides medical art services for biomedical and veterinary fields.
-My work is published in journals, textbooks, and presentations, and I lecture on the value of visuals in communication.
+My work is published in research journals, textbooks, and presentations.
 I also create custom portraiture and fine art by commission.

-I am on the Board for Certification of Medical Illustrators, as well as a professional member of the American Veterinary Medical Association, Association of Medical Illustrators, the Guild of Natural Science Illustrators, and the American Association of Veterinary Anatomists.
-As a USDA-accredited vet, I can assist with animal travel.
+I am on the Board for Certification of Medical Illustrators, as well as a professional member of the American Veterinary Medical Association, Massachusetts Veterinary Medical Association, Association of Medical Illustrators, and the American Association of Veterinary Anatomists.

-My husband Derek, a large animal vet and immunologist, and I have a tabby cat, “Joppa Flats”, a Border Collie, “Tam”, an English Labrador Retriever, “Perch”, and 6 chickens.
-I enjoy anything outdoors or with the dogs, including plein-air painting, running, hiking, fishing, xc skiing, obility, and rummaging at junk/antique shops.
-Derek and I also have an extensive garden to produce our own food and trial seeds for a family business.
+My husband Derek, a large animal vet and immunologist, owns Black Brook Veterinary Services in Hamilton.
+We live amongst many farm animals as well as a Border Collie, “Tam”, an English Labrador Retriever, “Perch”, a black domestic short-haired cat, “Sumi Stick”, and several chickens and guinea fowl, including a Silkie rooster, “John Shellencamp.”
+I enjoy anything outdoors or with the animals, including painting, running, hiking, fishing, xc-skiing, and rummaging at thrift stores.
+We like to travel with our dogs and hope to hike all the dog-friendly mountains in New England and Canada.
+We also have an extensive garden to produce our own food and trial seeds for a family business.

 I grew up in New Jersey and completed my undergraduate degree at Rutgers College in New Brunswick, NJ.
 I obtained my DVM from University of Minnesota in 2003, and continued my education by completing a year-long internship at Red Bank Veterinary Hospital: a 24-hour referral hospital in Tinton Falls, NJ.
 In 2004 I made Massachusetts my home and have stayed in the area ever since.
 Prior to working at Melrose Animal Clinic, I worked as an emergency clinician at Mass.
 Vet.
 Referral Hospital in Woburn.